 The other thing I like about these is the sweetness level.
 Al Roker’s Platinum blondies had good reviews, but people said they were too sweet.
-Emeril’s have less sugar and work well with the sweet and potentially annoying white chips.
+Emeril’s have less sugar and work well with the sweet chips.
 But to Al’s defense, in real life he may not pack his brown sugar as much so maybe that’s why on paper, there’s more.
 When the world gets used to weighing flour, I’m going to start a campaign for weighing brown sugar, because you get a different amount many times based on how much you pack it.

 One more thing while I’m rambling.
 Unbleached flour works well here.
 If you accidentally use bleached your blondies might be a little chalky.
 I’ve been paying a lot of attention lately to bleached vs. unbleached and while I prefer the idea of unbleached flour (like everybody, right? ) I’m finding bleached flour gives superior results in certain cakes.
 But not here.
 Blah, blah, blah.
 Try these!

 4 oz butter, unsalted (114 grams), room temperature

 1 1/2 cups unbleached all purpose flour (190 grams) – if no scale, fluff, spoon gently, sweep – too much flour will make these dry.